BlueSilverCat/decorate-keyword/README.md

 - `outlineWidth`: String.
 Available value are "thin", "medium", "thick" , ...
 - `textDecoration`: String. e.g. "underline double red". "none", "underline", "overline", "blink". "solid", "double", "dotted", "dashed", "wavy".

+Other properties:

+- `languageId`: String\[\].
+If you set this property, only decorates specified languages(file extension).
+  If you not set this property, All languages are targeted.
+  If you want to explicitly specify all languages, set this property to `["*"]`.
+  If you want to check the valid values, use `decorate-keyword.showLanguageIds` command. e.g. `"languageId": ["javascript", "typescript"]`

-* `gutterIconPath`: String.
+- `gutterIconPath`: String.
 An absolute path to an image to be rendered in the gutter

-* `gutterIconSize`: String.
+- `gutterIconSize`: String.
 Specifies the size of the gutter icon.
   Available values are 'auto', 'contain', 'cover' and any percentage value.

-* `isWholeLine`: Boolean.
+- `isWholeLine`: Boolean.
 Should the decoration be rendered also on the whitespace after the line text. `true` or `false`

-* `overviewRulerColor`: String.
+- `overviewRulerColor`: String.
 The color of the decoration in the overview ruler.
   See [Color formats](#Color_formats) for valid values.

-* `overviewRulerLane`: String or Number.
+- `overviewRulerLane`: String or Number.
 The position in the overview ruler where the decoration should be rendered.
   Available value are "Center", 2, "Full", 7, "Left", 1, "Right", 4.
-* `rangeBehavior`: String or Number.
+- `rangeBehavior`: String or Number.
 Customize the growing behavior of the decoration when edits occur at the edges of the decoration's range.
   Available value are "OpenOpen", 0, "ClosedClosed", 1, "OpenClosed", 2, "ClosedOpen", 3.

 More detail see [vscode-api#DecorationRenderOption](https://code.visualstudio.com/api/references/vscode-api#DecorationRenderOptions)